From the porch of West Point Inn, at 1785’ on Mount Tam, overlooking San Francisco Bay, 5:00 am-ish. Dark, but for the barest glow to the east.

 Moe and Friedman urge an architecture not only acutely aware of, but committed to, even desirous of, working in consonance with reality — with change and dynamics and relations; with allowing and letting; with humility.
 They urge accepting the intrinsic properties and propensities of what is received, and nudging them toward “beneficial outcomes”.

 A mindset that acknowledges _____ allows for the non-presumption that leans toward consonance expressed in practices of studying closely, of engaging directly, of letting.
-These practices, returned to again and again, enact a resolve that checks a seemingly intractable temptation to presume, to always reach for the apple.
+These practices, returned to again and again, enact a resolve that checks a seemingly intractable temptation to presume, to always grasp for the apple.

 I miss a spiritual aspect in Moe and Friedman’s essay.
 Suggesting a mystical presence would likely compromise it and its authors’ career prospects in current day scholarly quarters, but it’s precisely that that I feel we lack: Inviting a mindset grounded in sensing, yet not presuming to know definitively, the “something” enlivening and breathing across and around the whole of the Earth — a mindset deferential to mystery.